Jmo-101/Web_Hook_Flask/README.md

 ## Addition to Jenkins

-To integrate this Elastic Beanstalk setup into our Jenkins pipeline, I added the following stage to our Jenkinsfile:
+I added the following stage to my Jenkinsfile, which is the 'deploy' stage:

 ```groovy
 stage ('Deploy') {